 Wunder Coffee Time

-The Coffee Time initiative was invented in Wunder more than 2 years ago.
+The Coffee Time initiative at Wunder was invented back in 2017.
 It was after the WunderCon (our annual company-wide gathering) where all 130+ Wunderers had a chance to spend a few marvelous days side by side with their teammates.
 Catching up with old colleagues and getting to know the new ones is always amazing.
 To keep up the team spirit and feeling of togetherness also after the event, one of our Wunderers came up with a solution.
 He created a special channel in our Slack workspace and used a pairing app Donut to arrange regular half-an-hour meetings for those willing to strengthen the connections across the company.

 How does it work?